-Both of these are legal requirements and copies should be given to the Tenant when they move into the property.
+Both of these are legal requirements.
+The Tenant keeps copies when they move into the property.

-Should you need possession of the property or to impose a rent increase, then this has to be done correctly and the correct notices served on the tenant – these are date sensitive, so extreme care needs to be given.
-Read more about more about legal notices and gaining possession…
+Should you need possession of the property, or to impose a rent increase, the right notices need to be served on the tenant.
+Notably, these are date sensitive.

-This should be conducted in conjunction of the original inventory and the cost of any damage or additional cleaning needed to the property should be borne by the Tenant.
-Again this needs to be communicated in writing and in accordance with the guidelines of the Tenancy Deposit Scheme used.
-Such works should be carried out before the new tenant moves in to ensure the property is always reinstated.
-Read more about end of tenancy Check-outs…
+This is part of the original inventory.
+The cost of any damage or additional cleaning needed at the property should be borne by the Tenant.
+Communication should be in writing in accordance with the guidelines of the Tenancy Deposit Scheme used.

 Read more about end of tenancy Check-outs.